pranav2562/Credit_Transaction_Management_System/README.md

 The pupose was to solve the business descision like:

-If one station more bikes parked, and is their any problem.
+If one station more bikes parked, and is their any problem.<br>
-Which type of subscriber crowed is more and which type of bike they perfers.
+Which type of subscriber crowed is more and which type of bike they perfers.<br>
-Which starting and ending station has higest duration traveled.
+Which starting and ending station has higest duration traveled.<br>
 What type of power the stations are using.

 6. Dashboard preview